- Maximum 25 pages of drama, fiction, or creative non-fiction (Double-spaced, 12-point font)

 - Do not submit academic essays

-Please note that payment of the non-refundable and non-transferable application fee ($120) triggers the electronic submission of reference letters.
+Please note that payment of the non-refundable and non-transferable application fee ($120) triggers a request sent to referees for the electronic submission of reference letters.
 Supporting documentation (ONLY official transcripts and portfolios that are 1 megabyte or larger in size) should be mailed to Graduate Admissions, Department of English, 170 St. George Street, University of Toronto, Toronto, ON, M5R 2M8.

 Deadline for Applications: